|

 The Centre of the North recess is pinpointed by the golden section on a

-line drawn from the passage/chamber boundary to the most northerly part of
+line drawn from the passage/chamber boundary to the most northerly part of the kerb.

 There are many other correlations within the geometry of the mound based